-400 hours broken down into the art and science of manicuring will teach the student to perform the skills, methods and techniques of beautifying the hands through manicuring, applying artificial nails, nail wrapping and massaging.
+Students shall complete 400 hours broken down into the art and science of manicuring will teach the student to perform the skills, methods and techniques of beautifying the hands through manicuring, applying artificial nails, nail wrapping and massaging.
 He/She will also improve the health and appearance of the feet with pedicuring.
 This short intense course is ideal for the young person seeking their first job or the mature person who is re-entering the job market.
 Students receive classes in career development/resume development, interview preparation, job search skills/professionalism.
 Entire course is taught in English.

-The student will learn: All phases of artificial nails - including nail tips, nail wraps and acrylics.
+The student will learn: Knowledge of State Board Rules and Regulations, laws, and other administrative requirements of manicuring, professional salon management.
+Assimilation of knowledge in phases of artificial nails - including nail tips, nail wraps and acrylics.